clover/clover-ios-sdk/README.md

 # Notes:

-- This is an http wrapper for [Clover V3 REST API](https://www.clover.com/api_docs), it makes developing iOS apps with these endpoints much easier, however, this shouldn't be confused with our [Android](https://docs.clover.com/build/android-apps/) [SDK](https://github.com/clover/clover-android-sdk), which lets you develop apps that would work on Clover devices, and is much more powerful.
+- This is an http wrapper for [Clover V3 REST API](https://www.clover.com/api_docs).
+It makes developing iOS apps with these endpoints much easier.
+However, this shouldn't be confused with our [Android](https://docs.clover.com/build/android-apps/) [SDK](https://github.com/clover/clover-android-sdk), which lets you develop apps that would work on Clover devices, and is much more powerful.

 - This is an alpha version of the Clover iOS SDK, and is subject to change depending on the feedback.

-- Currently, all V3 GET endpoints are supported, support for the other HTTP methods is in progress.
+- Currently, all V3 GET endpoints are supported.
+Support for the other HTTP methods is in progress.

 - Feedback and pull requests are greatly welcome and appreciated!